Willy Wonka: Wonka film novelisation

+Film characters

 2005 film adaptation

 Early on in the production of the 2005 film, Nicolas Cage was under discussions for portraying Willy Wonka, but lost interest.
 Warner Bros. president Alan F. Horn wanted Tom Shadyac to direct Jim Carrey as Willy Wonka, believing the duo could make Charlie and the Chocolate Factory relevant to mainstream audiences, but Roald Dahl's widow Liccy Dahl opposed this.
 After Tim Burton was hired as director in May 2003, Burton immediately thought of Johnny Depp for the role of Willy Wonka, who joined the following August for his fourth collaboration with the director.

 Burton and screenwriter John August worked together in creating Wilbur Wonka, Willy's domineering dentist father.
 "You want a little bit of the flavor of why Wonka is the way he is," Burton reasoned.
 "Otherwise, what is he?
 He's just a weird guy."
 Warner Bros. and Burton held differences over the characterization of Willy Wonka.
 The studio wanted to make Willy Wonka the idyllic father figure Charlie Bucket had longed for his entire life.
 Burton believed that Wonka would not be a good father, finding the character similar to a recluse.
 "In some ways," Burton protested, "he's more screwed up than the kids."

 Johnny Depp was the only actor that Burton had considered for the role.
 He signed on without reading the script, under the intention of going with a completely different approach than what Gene Wilder did in the 1971 film adaptation.
 "Regardless of what one thinks of that film," Depp explained, "Gene Wilder's persona, his character, stands out."
 Depp stated on The Ellen DeGeneres Show that he based the character on what he believed an "incredibly stoned" George W. Bush would act like.

 Comparisons were drawn between Willy Wonka and Michael Jackson, due to Wonka's more childish demeanour.
 Burton joked, "Here's the deal.
 There's a big difference: Michael Jackson likes children, Willy Wonka can't stand them.
 To me that's a huge difference in the whole persona thing."
 Depp explained that the similarities with Jackson never even occurred to him.
 "I say if there was anyone you'd want to compare Wonka to it would be a Howard Hughes, almost.
 Reclusive, germaphobe, controlling."
 Burton agreed with the Hughes similarities, and additionally supplied Charles Foster Kane in Citizen Kane as inspiration.
 "Somebody who was brilliant but then was traumatized and then retreats into their own world."
 Depp wanted to sport prosthetic makeup for the part and have a long, elongated nose, but Burton believed that it would be too outrageous.